A Roleplaying FC on Mateus.

 • Doom - A horrible spell that will KO the target in a certain amount of rounds unless the caster is defeated.

-• Fear - Afflicted roll attacks with a penalty.
+• Fear - Afflicted rolls all attacks with a penalty.

 • Immobilize - Grappled, magically held, stunned, or otherwise.
-Afflicted can not move, attack, or defend.
+Afflicted may not be able to move, attack, or defend, or any combination of these.

-• Poison - Gradual damage.
-At the end of your turn and before any cure attempt, a CON +10 is needed to prevent damage.
+• Poison - At the end of your turn a CON roll of 10 or more is needed to prevent damage.
+On a fail, poisoned takes 1d5 damage.

 Samp Pel